tckb/busylight_driver/README.md

 ## How can you use it?

- - [Busylight REST](https://github.com/tckb/busylight_rest) interface is a simple REST interface using this driver.
+ - [Busylight REST](https://github.com/tckb/busylight_rest) is a simple REST interface written that uses this driver.
     A sample use-case is below --

        https://twitter.com/this_is_tckb/status/1171320757550485504